DrGBL/snp2hla_redux/README.md

 Major modifications

 (1) The native use of GRCh38 instead successive liftovers to hg19 and hg18.
+Note that at this point it *requires* that your data be in GRCh38.
+There is no plan to allow for GRCh37/hg19 or other builds in the future.

 (2) More genes.